Car Insurance: The Definitive Guide

 What is a No-Claims Bonus?

 A no-claims bonus is a discount you can receive on your insurance premium if you don’t make a claim.
+You can read more in our dedicated no-claims bonus guide here.

 You are only eligible for a no-claims bonus if you stick with the same insurer year after year as you’ll build a history with them.
 Some insurers have introduced 'Lifetime No-Claims Bonuses' which can offer up to 65% premium discount if you don’t make a claim in your first year.
 If you make a claim, you’ll lose your discount in the following year and will need to build up a claim-free history to qualify for a no-claims bonus again.

-Generally, you will receive a no claims bonus if you have not had any claims or if you were involved in an accident, you identified the party at fault (i.e. name, address, phone number, make, model, registered number of that other party’s vehicle), and could prove that the other party was more than 50% at fault.
+Generally, you will receive a no-claims bonus if you have not had any claims or if you were involved in an accident, you identified the party at fault (i.e. name, address, phone number, make, model, registered number of that other party’s vehicle), and could prove that the other party was more than 50% at fault.

-Some insurers, such as AA Insurance, no longer offer no claims bonuses, instead choosing to automatically qualify customers for discounts rather than asking additional questions.
+Some insurers, such as AA Insurance, no longer offer no-claims bonuses, instead choosing to automatically qualify customers for discounts rather than asking additional questions.

 You are only eligible for a no-claims bonus if you stick with the same insurer year after year as you’ll build a history with them.
 Some insurers have introduced 'Lifetime No-Claims Bonuses' which can offer up to 65% premium discount if you don’t make a claim in your first year.
 If you make a claim, you’ll lose your discount in the following year and will need to build up a claim-free history to qualify for a no-claims bonus again.

-Generally, you will receive a no claims bonus if you have not had any claims or if you were involved in an accident, you identified the party at fault (i.e. name, address, phone number, make, model, registered number of that other party’s vehicle), and could prove that the other party was more than 50% at fault.
+Generally, you will receive a no-claims bonus if you have not had any claims or if you were involved in an accident, you identified the party at fault (i.e. name, address, phone number, make, model, registered number of that other party’s vehicle), and could prove that the other party was more than 50% at fault.

-Some insurers, such as AA Insurance, no longer offer no claims bonuses, instead choosing to automatically qualify customers for discounts rather than asking additional questions.
+Some insurers, such as AA Insurance, no longer offer no-claims bonuses, instead choosing to automatically qualify customers for discounts rather than asking additional questions.

 Essential Reading: Applying for a Quote and the need for Full Disclosure at ALL times